anabaei/salesforce/BasicInt.md

 ## Schema Builder
 * Schema Builder is a tool that lets you visualize and edit your data model.
 It shows field values, required fields, and how objects are related, by displaying lookup and master-detail relationships
 * Also we can manage permission for custom fields directly `right click on field> manage permission`
-* We can create objects here as well by draging from left side bar and can add fields to object by draging them into object a good [source](https://trailhead.salesforce.com/trails/force_com_dev_intermediate/modules/custom_metadata_types/units/custom_metadata_types_create_md_relationships)

 # Mobile apps
 * After creating users can download them from app store